bigtallcampbell/mock-spacestation/README.md

 # Connecting to Mock SpaceStation
 The Mock GroundStation deployment automatically builds and configures the companion Mock SpaceStation.
-Docker (moby) is installed and configured to run isolated from the host's instance, as well as the SSH server.
-Keys are automatically generated, deployed, and a bunch of other configuration.
+Docker (moby) is installed, configured, and running, an SSH server is deployed, keys are automatically generated, and a bunch of other configuration.
 The good news is that it's all automated!

 Once the container opens, accessing the Mock SpaceStation is done via SSH:
 ```` bash